MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/customize-parameters-pane-report-builder.md

 ![Screenshot showing Hidden Parameter Example 2 - runtime.](media/customize-parameters-pane-report-builder/report-builder-two-hidden-parameters-server.png "Two hidden parameter in same column in runtime")

 ## Default layout

-For reports that were authored before SQL Server Reporting Services 2016, a default parameter layout grid of 2 columns and N rows will be used during runtime.
+For reports that were authored before SQL Server Reporting Services 2016, a default parameter layout grid of 2 columns and N rows is used during runtime.
 To change the default layout, open the report in Report Builder and save the report.
-After saving the report, the customized parameter layout information will be saved to the .rdl file.
+After you save the report, the customized parameter layout information is saved to the .rdl file.

 ## Next Steps

  [Report Parameters &#40;Power BI Report Builder and Report Designer&#41;](/sql/reporting-services/report-design/report-parameters-report-builder-and-report-designer)